ifunny-co/IFCleaner/README.md

 > `2852c9fce0a87c70a46d4c7e9a044778d81891123d7b4f39317b9f025d907012`

 ## How do I download!?!?!
-> Check the releases tab [located here](https://github.com/ifunny-co/ifunny-cleaner/releases)
+> Check the releases tab [located here](https://github.com/ifunny-co/ifunny-cleaner/releases), then click the version you want to download, then click assets, then click IFCleaner.apk

 ## What is IFcleaner?